 Read and Write for Google Chrome can be used to help students with reading deficiencies as they navigate the Flipgrid website.

-- Use one of the following videos or the document guide to introduce Flipgrid to students.
+- Use the Student Guide to introduce Flipgrid to students.

 - Share your topic with students in one of two ways: